marco-mejias/mtgAnalysisPauper/README.md

 I built this project to apply **Natural Language Processing (NLP)**, **Feature Engineering** and **Machine Learning Classification** on a real-world scenario: *Magic: The Gathering* deckbuilding and metagame analysis.
 The system reads the unstructured "Oracle text" of a card, extracts its features, and uses a dual architecture (a deterministic rule-based manager and a probabilistic ML classifier) to predict its viability across competitive Pauper archetypes.

+⚠ THIS PROJECT IS STILL ON PROGRESS.
+THE LIST OF IMPROVEMENT FEATURES ARE (hopefully) GOING TO BE RESOLVED ⚠

 ### 📦 Technologies

 **Backend & Data Science**